gardenlinux/gardenlinux/docs/how-to/installation/on-premises/iso.md

    - Skips read-only devices
    - Skips removable devices (USB drives, CD-ROMs)
 3. Sets `GL_INSTALL_TARGET` to the detected device and runs `/opt/install/install.sh` non-interactively
-4. After successful installation, powers off the system
+4. After successful installation, reboots the system

 The first non-removable writable block device is selected as the installation target.
 For typical single-disk systems, this is `/dev/sda` or `/dev/vda` (virtio disk in VMs).